MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### Team restored

-Your bot is notified when the team it is in has been restored.
+The bot receives a notification when the team it is installed in is restored.
 It receives a `conversationUpdate` event with `eventType.teamrestored` in the `channelData` object.

 # [C#/.NET](#tab/dotnet)